Queensland has 34 not-for-profit community legal centres dotted across the state.

 What do you most enjoy about volunteering?

-What have you gained – personally or professionally – from volunteering?
+What have you gained – personally and professionally – from volunteering at a CLC?